jluk/azure-arm-validator/README.md

 The server by default configuration will replace several special value type fields in the parameters file:

 - `GEN-UNIQUE` - Replaces this with a generated unique value suitable for domain names, storage accounts and usernames.
 The length of the generated paramter will be 18 characters long.
-- `GEN-UNIQUE-[N]` - Replaces this with a generated unique value suitable for domain names, sotrage accounts and usernames.
+- `GEN-UNIQUE-[N]` - Replaces this with a generated unique value suitable for domain names, storage accounts and usernames.
 The length is specified by `[N]` where it can be any number between 3 to 32 inclusive.
 For example, `GEN_UNIQUE_22`.
 - `GEN-PASSWORD` - Replaces this with a generated azure-compatible password, useful for virtual machine names.
 - `GEN-SSH-PUB-KEY` - Replaces this with a generated SSH public key